 - Protein: 7.8g

 Let me know what you think when you give this recipe a try!
-Leave a comment, rate it and be sure to take a picture and tag me @LiveSimplyNatural on Instagram.
-Stay tune for more plant powered recipes!
+Leave a comment, rate it, and be sure to take a picture and tag me @LiveSimplyNatural on Instagram.
+Stay tuned for more plant-powered recipes!